Table of Contents

 Strong Rope (mandatory)

 These will add protection to your hands, metal can be sharp and rusty.
 You don’t want to slice your hands open and cut your day short.
 It’s also a good way of keeping your hands dry and clean.
 Magnet fishing can be a dirty hobby.
+You can get some great cut resistant waterproof gloves!

 A bag or bucket (optional)